imhojang/crepe/content/blog/my-twelveth-post/TIL- why var and let bindings behave differently using setTimeOut function.md

 in another word, "after 0 * 1000msec, call this function(){ console.log.(i); }"

-the variable i inside console.log is not yet applied, because the loop iterations are quicker than the calling of callback functions, unless specified as immediately invoked function (IIFE).
+the variable i inside console.log is not yet applied, because the loop iterations have a precedence over the call of callback functions, unless specified as immediately invoked function (IIFE).
 */
 i++ // i = 1
 1 < 6